addiswebb/compiler_c/README.md

 Whilst parsing, a typedef token might be parsed, this happens the typedef entry is added to the symbol pool.
 This is later used by the parser to parse types.

 ### Semantic Analysis Pass
 The **AST** constructed by the parser is mostly typeless.
 Only explictly typed expressions have type information.
 It is the job of the semantic analysis pass to give every node a correct type.
 While doing so, it also ensures correctness through type checking.
 In the majority of cases a binary operation requires two operands of the same type.
 If the operands are found to have different types, we try to promote them to the same common type.
 If this is not possible and their types and completely incompatible, a type error is thrown.
 Semantic Analysis also handles converting constructs which are simply syntactic sugar into their literal underlying forms.
-E.g 'a[5]' is just '*(a + sizeof(element) * 5)'.
-Similarily 'a->b' is just '*(a).b'.
+E.g `a[5]` is just `*(a + sizeof(element) * 5)`.
+Similarily `a->b` is just `*(a).b`.
 These conversions are handled in this pass.

 During semantic analysis, the symbol table is added to for all declarations.
 Symbols should be unique so for every declaration we check if its identifier is already within the symbol table.
 If it is, we ensure it is already defined, in the case where it is, the current declaration cannot also contain a definiton.
 This case produces a redefinition error.
 If the symbol is not defined and the declaration is, we update the symbol with the definition.